 As a mother of four children, I believe there are three personal stages to pregnancy.
 The initial stage is one of excitement and joy.
 You are overpowered by the idea that a new life is growing inside your womb.
 About halfway through the pregnancy, you settle into the comfort phase.
 You have come to terms with your initial excitement and you start planning to welcome a baby into your life.
 The final stage is an expectation.
-As your due date grows closer your body and mind start getting restless.
+As your pregnancy due date grows closer your body and mind start getting restless.
 You want to meet your new baby and your body is ready to start the recovery process.
 That last stage is one that can last longer for some women, especially when the expected due date comes and goes.
 How long will a doctor wait before inducing labor and stopping a prolonged pregnancy?

 The Long and Short of Pregnancy Induction